What you will study

-You must choose from the two options (PIRATE or ARROW) at the start of the module.
-We’ll provide full descriptions of both projects, together with a discussion forum, to help you choose.
-Places on each telescope option are limited, so book early to maximise your chances of getting an observing session on your preferred activity.
+You must choose from the two options (Observer mode or Queue-scheduled mode) at the start of the module.
+We’ll provide complete descriptions of both modes and a discussion forum to help you choose.
+Places for Observer mode may be limited, so book early to maximise your chances of getting an observing session if this is your preferred choice.

 This activity, about charged particles and radiation, is split into two investigations.

 In the first investigation, you’ll use an interactive screen experiment (ISE) to measure the deflection of a beam of electrons in a magnetic field.
 You’ll use this to measure a fundamental property of the electron – its charge to mass ratio.

 The second investigation is a live experiment in which you’ll use apparatus in a lab at the OU campus using remote control software.
 You’ll investigate the process of Compton scattering – the interaction of X-ray photons with individual electrons.
 During your studies of the Compton effect, you’ll be recreating a Nobel Prize-winning experiment and confirming a fundamental result in quantum mechanics.